 Parma has a slew of gelaterias serving frozen treats to both locals and visitors.
 Many ice cream fans flock to Cremeria Gioelia (formerly known as Emilia Cremeria).
 Though this chain’s gelato is certainly spoon-worthy, we recommend the following local Parma gelaterias:

-Awarded ‘three cones’ by Gambero Rosso, Ciacco Lab creates a colorful array of gelato flavors and sells them in a shop across the street from Teatro Regio.
-In other words, savvy travelers can satisfy their opera and gelato cravings in one fell swoop.
+Awarded ‘three cones’ by Gambero Rosso, Ciacco creates a colorful array of gelato flavors and sells them in a shop near the Teatro Regio.
+In other words, savvy travelers can satisfy their opera and gelato cravings in one fell swoop (or should we say scoop?).

 Stefano Guzzetti and his team source local, seasonal ingredients to create unique concoctions like Quasi Cheesecake and Miracle Cream.
 Purists can enjoy familiar varieties like Stracciatella and Pistachio.

-Ciacco Lab has two Parma locations.
-We visited the gelateria located at Strada G. Garibaldi, 11, 43121 Parma PR, Italy.
+Ciacco has two Parma locations.
+We visited the gelateria located at Piazza della Steccata, 1a, 43121 Parma PR, Italy.

 Located in Oltretorrente away from the tourist trail, Gelateria Harnold’s isn’t on any top lists.
 Instead, this Parma gelateria has been serving excellent house-made ice cream to crowds of locals since 1987.